 Your body’s ability to consistently use autophagy to clean up old cellular debris does slow as you age and chronic medical conditions like diabetes may also negatively impact your body’s ability for efficient autophagy.

-However, intermittent fasting and prolonged fasting as well as exercise can boost your body’s ability to perform autophagy and gain the health benefits of autophagy.
-While fasting has been practiced in some religions and cultures for thousands of years, the science and research of autophagy is much more recent.
-In fact the Japanese researcher, Dr Yoshinori Ohsumi, received the Nobel Prize in Physiology or Medicine in 2016 for his ground-breaking research into the role of autophagy for cellular repair thru recycling cellular components.
+Intermittent and short-term fasting and prolonged fasting, as well as exercise, can boost your body’s ability to perform autophagy and gain the health benefits of autophagy.
+While fasting has been practiced in some religions and cultures for thousands of years, the science and research of autophagy are much more recent.
+In fact, the Japanese researcher, Dr. Yoshinori Ohsumi , received the Nobel Prize in Physiology or Medicine in 2016 for his ground-breaking research into the role of autophagy for cellular repair thru recycling cellular components.